kpreiksa/meshtastic-scripts/discord-bot/README.md

 No docs

+If you start getting errors after an update, its probably because we broke the db schema; delete the db file and restart the bot to create a new one.

 ## Quirks and Notes

 We've tested/developed this mainly using serial connections.
 We know BLE and TCP work, but not a lot of development.
 We're working on reconnection/disconnection logic.
 There are some weird behaviors when TCP/BLE connected nodes disconnect.